stagerightlabs/daily-kaizen/entries/2020/may/2020_05_19_javascript_string_lastindexof.md

 Topic of the Day: Javascript's `String.prototype.lastIndexOf()`

 The `lastIndexOf()` method searches through a string from back to front, looking for a substring provided by the user.
-If it finds the substring it will return the index of that substring, if it doesn't then it will return -1.
+If found, it will return the index of that substring, if not it will return -1.

 For Example: